KnowageLabs/Knowage-Server/ROADMAP.md

 The following list of features is planned to be addressed in the medium term, by Q2 2020 (release 7.3):

 * from data exploration tool (QbE) to cockpit designer in a seamless way

-* AWS S3 compatibility

 * NGSI-LD compatibility